Star Trek news and rumors: Star Trek Discovery, the next movie, and more

 - Fuller later went on to confirm that one of his favorite Star Trek: TOS episodes, “Balance of Terror” (where the Enterprise hunted a cloaked Romulan ship in an analogy of WWII destroyers vs submarines), would be a “touchstone” of the season’s arc.

-- Discovery may feature the Federation/Klingon conflict that took place before TOS and led to a Cold War-like setting.
+- Discovery will highlight the Federation/Klingon conflict that took place before TOS and led to a Cold War-like setting.

 - Discovery will act as a bridge between Enterprise and TOS.

 - In something of a break from Star Trek shows, there won’t be a time travel episode in the first season of Discovery.

 - The character of L’Rell will be the most developed female Klingon character ever seen in Star Trek.